jnftech/PS1-IGR_TSSOP/Kicad Projects/PS1 IGR In-Console TSSOP Shrink (Old Project)/README.md

 # Playstation 1 In-Game Reset (IGR) - TSSOP Version

+*Note this is the project I originally uploaded here, which is more or less just a shrink of PyroESP's original project.
+Unless you need an in-console solution, versus a controller PCB install, it is recommended to stick with one of the controller PCB options in this repository.*

 This is a shrink of the PCB for [pyroesp's](https://github.com/pyroesp) Playstation 1 Reset Mod code, found at https://github.com/pyroesp/PlayStation-1-Reset-Mod

 Quick overview: The project, when installed into a Playstation 1 system, allows an in-game reset based on a combination of controller buttons.
 This is most handy when paired with an ODE to reset back to a disc selection menu.